katherinel09/sp2021-asg1-secchat/README.md

 Since the **clientkey**, **serverkey**, and **ttpkeys** directory are all located locally within the root directory, attackers cannot access those keys unless they compromised our server and chat client.
 Thus, we decrease the odds of a data leak by storing keys locally.
 We also have specific permissions for each directory, however, these files are writable, which makes them even more important to protect.

 If the server is compromised, we ensure that users' private messages cannot be leaked by utilising encryption.
 Specifically, we use RSA encryption to encrypt and decrypt messages.
+On top of this, we use a shell script to generate and validate signatures.

 To read encrypt and decrypt messages, we first read in the plaintext that the first client wants to send from stdin as well as their username.
 We check that the plaintext size fits within the key size (including padding) to ensure there are no buffer overflows.
 We chose our key length size to be 2048.